Fishing in France: New catch legislation for amateurs

 As a result, the new system will “simplify and streamline data collection on recreational fishing catches across all EU marine areas”, provide “better data…to help scientists understand how much fish is being caught and support sustainable management of fish stocks”, and “provide a clear picture of fishing activity across different sectors”.

-The new legislation will apply to 22 coastal EU countries, with the app currently up and running in 13 so far as well as France.
-Others include Belgium, Cyprus, Denmark, Germany, Ireland, Italy, Malta, Netherlands, Portugal, and Sweden.
+The new legislation will apply to 22 coastal EU countries, with the app having been said to be ready to go in 13 so far as well as France.
+Other countries include Belgium, Cyprus, Denmark, Germany, Ireland, Italy, Malta, Netherlands, Portugal, and Sweden.

 System critics